Stairstepping Reserves Never Good For Workers Comp

 Mod systems are known for catching up to any type of aberrant reserves.
 The catch-up mechanism is a very sharp Mod increase that an insured employer may not have budgeted due to stairstepping.

 The under-the-radar parties that can be heavily are ironically the claims staff’s or adjuster’s employer.
-There have been many instances of self insured funds closing down due to inadequate reserves.
+There have been many instances of self-insured funds closing down due to inadequate reserves.
 Stair-stepping will always add to and accelerate this type of problem.

 The same can be said for insurance carriers.
-Their clients cannot trust them to make the proper decisions on a file when the reserve histories show than reserves have been properly input for their claims.
+Their clients cannot trust them to make the proper decisions on a file when the reserve histories show that reserves have been properly input for their claims.
 A carrier cannot stay in business very long with inadequate reserving by their adjusting staff.

 The old “pay me now or pay me later” rule would apply.
 Should reserves never be stair-stepped?
 As pointed out in the previous post, an injured worker should not have to wait on a weekly check or medical bill being paid at the sacrifice of an internal claims process.